Unstaging Changes in Git: A Step-by-Step Tutorial

 Ignoring Untracked Files

-To prevent particular untracked files from being included when running ‘git status,’ create a .gitignore file in your repository’s root directory.
-Add file names or patterns (e.g., ‘*.log’) for each type of file you’d like Git to ignore:
+To prevent untracked files from appearing in git status, create a .gitignore file in your repository’s root directory.
+Add file names or patterns for each type you want Git to ignore:

 # .gitignore file example